Denmark Set For emotional Belgium Game As Dutch Target Euro 2020 Knockouts - UrduPoint

 "It will be very emotional to return to the Parken, we expect to have incredible support from our fans and from the whole country," said Denmark coach Kasper Hjulmand.

 "We have to be ready for that and use this energy in a positive way."
-Denmark fans will stage a minute's applause in the 10th minute in support of Eriksen, who remains in a nearby hospital but is doing "fine" after suffering a cardiac arrest during his team's opening game.
+Denmark fans will stage a minute's applause in the 10th minute in support of Eriksen.

 "What's crazy is that the hospital where Christian is staying is not far from the stadium.
 He can see the stadium and he might even be able to hear everything that is happening there," added Hjulmand.